DataGators/data-gators.com/content/about/_index.md

 <!-- add a line drop -->
 <center> &#x200B; </center>

-:smile: The DataGators project was put together by <a href="https://www.oliverbonhamcarter.com" target="_blank">Oliver Bonham-Carter</a>, Ph.D. in effort to enrich pedagogy in Data Science at Allegheny College.
+:smile: The DataGators project was put together by Associate Professor <a href="https://www.oliverbonhamcarter.com" target="_blank">Oliver Bonham-Carter</a>, in effort to enrich pedagogy in Data Science at Allegheny College.

  <!-- This is my about page. :wave: